GeorgeMac/macro.re/content/posts/getting-started-with-buildkit.md

     ...
     buildkit0    latest  efa327e9aeea  292 years ago  86.7MB

 You may be a little concerned how the image got created 292 years ago.
-However, you will find that is the product the date pretty printer being supplied with the epoch.
+However, you will find that this is the product the date pretty-printer being supplied with the epoch.
-It appears that at the time of writing this blog post, the docker exporter doesn't set the created at metadata on the docker image format.
+It appears that at the time of writing this blog post, the docker exporter doesn't set the `created_at` metadata on the docker image format.

 If this project interests you, I would recommend you start hacking on it.